mosip/documentation/docs/BlacklistedWords-APIs.md

 **Response code: 200 Ok**

 ## POST /blacklistedwords/words
-This service will validate list of words if they are blacklisted or not.
+This service will return "Invalid" when the word is a blacklisted word and retrun "valid" when the word is not a blacklist word.

 ### Resource URL
 `POST /blacklistedwords/words`